 As an employer, you have a legal obligation to be inclusive and as well as a duty to accommodate.
 In addition, the federal government is expected to implement legislation designed to increase accessibility nationwide.
 This bill will aim to remove barriers in federally regulated sectors such as banking, inter-provincial transportation, telecommunications and government-run services such as Canada Post.

 3. More Innovative

 Research suggests that more diverse work teams create a wider range of solutions to business issues, and are often more innovative and creative.

 4. Disability affects all of us

 Persons with disabilities include our family members, friends and ourselves.
 At any stage in life, someone can develop a disability that may impact their employment.
 By fostering an environment of inclusion in our workplace, we can support, train and develop employees to reach their full potential.
-We can also consult an expert to help them with their disability tax credit which allows qualifying individuals to lower their taxable income.
+We can also consult an expert to help them with their disability tax credit which allows qualifying individuals to lower their taxable income or assist them to Apply for Disability Income.
 This could also be a great help for them.

 If your employer is dismissing you because of your disability, then file social security disability claims against them with the help of an attorney.